Updated: Oct 9

 Documents and records provide some very intriguing information about couples in Jeff and Polly's family.
 Sometimes, it is not always a marriage record that provides the proof of marriage and the records can sometimes conflict with other records.

 Ephraim and Anna McKinney Musick Bundy* (Jeff's great grandparents) had their family in Virginia.
-Their first child, Mary, was born about 1802; George (Jeff's ancestor) on 6 Jan 1804; Margaret "Peggy" in 1805; and Jeremiah about 1809.
+Their first child, Mary, was born about 1802; George (Jeff's grandfather) on 6 Jan 1804; Margaret "Peggy" in 1805; and Jeremiah about 1809.
 By 1824, Ephraim and Annie had moved to Pike County, Kentucky, with some of their adult children.
 There, on 28 Nov 1830, they were married by their son-in-law, Ferrell Evans, after Ferrell and their son George posted their marriage bond.

 Why did they wait 28 years after their first child to be married?
 One has to look at the records of the October Term of the Pike County Circuit Court, p.
 301, in which Ephraim Hatfield and Anna Bunda were charged, along with other Pike County couples, with adultery.
 In the 1831 April Term of the Court, p.
 309, the indictment was discontinued "they having married."**

 While we don't know the exact date of the marriage of George and Nancy Jane Whitt (Jeff's grandparents), the will executed by George on 9 Dec 1882, left property to "my wife Nancy Hatfield."***

 Jeff and Polly's own marriage documents have created difficulty for genealogists.
 Many use the date of 3 Oct 1896, based on the date in the West Virginia Memoranda of Marriage